What can consumers know from a US wine label?

-The brand name, wine type, alcohol content, bottle volume, health warning, sulfite content statement, and the producer’s name/address must be on a wine label by law.
+By law, a wine label must include the brand name, wine type, alcohol content, bottle volume, health warning, sulfite content statement, and the producer’s name/address.
 The US label content, including label art, is controlled by the federal government’s Alcohol and Tobacco Tax and Trade Bureau (TTB).

 What does the brand name tell you?